 Facebook: With help from my generous friends, I've collected $X so far for Covenant House Michigan, but I still need to raise $Y to reach my goal.
-I need 4 people to donate $Z today to provide a safe space for kids.
-Will you help me? [insert personal campaign URL]
+I need 4 people to donate $Z today to provide a safe space for young people facing homelessness Will you help me? [insert personal campaign URL]

 Twitter: Update on progress, can’t believe how close I am to goal!
 Thanks for the support of me and @covenanthousemi.
 There is still time to donate! [insert personal campaign URL]